GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *Simon Peyton Jones*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts